Besides the ink delivered with the xTool Screen Printer kit, the screens support multiple other types of ink, which can be purchased at xtool.com.

 When photochromic ink is exposed to UV light, such as sunshine, its color changes; it returns to its original color when the ink is kept in the shade.
 However, prolonged exposure to UV light prevents the ink from changing color.

 Heat is necessary for puff plastisol ink to cure.
 The ink can be printed at least 50 times if the temperature is not high enough for it to cure.
-A puff vinyl-like cubic effect can be achieved by using puff plastisol ink with xTool Heat Press Machine.
+A puff vinyl-like cubic effect can be achieved by using puff plastisol ink with xTool Heat Press machines.

 Note: Water-based ink, acrylic ink, thermochromic ink, and photochromic ink can only be applied to 100-mesh screens rather than 200-mesh screens.
 Otherwise, screen clogging may occur.